yj7082126/musubi-tuner/README.md

 ### Hardware Requirements

-- VRAM: 16GB or more (May work with 12GB+ but this is unverified)
+- VRAM: 12GB or more recommended for image training, 24GB or more recommended for video training
+    - Depends on resolution, etc. For 12GB, use a resolution of 960x544 or lower and use memory-saving options such as `--blocks_to_swap`, `--fp8_llm`, etc.
 - Main Memory: 64GB or more recommended, 32GB + swap may work

 ### Features